tomnguyentran/tomnguyentran.github.io/_portfolio/risk_monitor.md

 This project analyzes a dataset from a Fintech company that provides payment processing solutions for merchants.
 The company's business model generates revenue though transaction fees, but profitability is threatened by fraudulent activities and chargebacks.

-Note: This project uses a simulated dataset for educational purposes.
-The data was downloaded from this [website](https://www.kaggle.com/datasets/kartik2112/fraud-detection?select=fraudTrain.csv)

 in 2019, the company processed about **$65 million** in total transaction volume.
 The main challenge identified was the significant amount of chargebacks where customers dispute their transactions and demand refunds due to fraud or service issues.
 These disputes resulted in **$2.9 million** in losses and put the company at risk with card networks (Visa/Mastercard), which typically penalize processors that exceed the 1% chargeback ratio.